Year 7 (11+)

 Challenge Day - September of Year 6

-Students who have an interest in Year 7 are invited to a 'Challenge Day' in the September of Year 6 - for 2019 entry, this will be held on 22nd September 2018.
+Students who have an interest in Year 7 are invited to a 'Challenge Day' in the September of Year 6 - for 2019 entry this was held on 22nd September 2018.
 It is not necessary to have submitted a Registration Form before the Challenge Day - the day is part of the process of girls getting to know us and it is not about us assessing the girls.

-Bookings for the September 2018 Challenge Day (for girls joining Y7 in 2019) will open in June 2018 and can be made either via this website (click on Open Events) or by emailing email@example.com with your daughter's name, date of birth, address and current school to firstname.lastname@example.org.
+Registrations for our September 2019 Challenge Day (for girls joining Year 7 in 2020) will open in June 2019.
+Challenge Day bookings can be made either via this website (click on Open Events) or by emailing firstname.lastname@example.org with your daughter's name, date of birth, address and current school to email@example.com.
 Please do book early as spaces at this very popular event are limited.

 Register by the November Deadline